tomasdms/video-interview-instructions/README.md

 - **Shiny Skin:** This is a common problem that we should look out for, specially after a while inside a room with filming lights, people can start to sweat.
 But sometimes we just have subjects with oily skin.
 No matter what the cause is we should be prepare and have tissues for the sweat and <a href="https://www.sephora.com/product/green-tea-blotting-linens-P61217?skuId=1164037&icid2=products%20grid:p61217" target="blank">Blotting liners</a> to offer then in case of oily skin.
 (Blotting liners are to be press in the different spots, and not rub.)

 - **Posture:** Make sure the chair they are sitting in doesn't allow them to slouch.
 When possible always use one without a backrest or ask them to sit on the edge of the chair.
 If necessary, tell them.- _“I’m gonna ask you to please sit on the edge of the chair and not lean against the back, that will give you a better posture on camera.”_

 - **Identifying the subjects:** It's your job to make sure that each subject that gets in front of the camera introduces themselves by saying their full name at the beginning of their first recorded interview.
 That way we can identify them in postproduction and add the correct nameplate.
-If you forget to ask them to do this at the begining of the interview, please take a note of their name, you will need at least their first name when you are naming the files (more about this in the file naming section).
+If you forget to ask them to do this at the beginning of the interview, please take a note of their name, you will need at least their first name when you are naming the files (more about this in the file naming section).

 ### The Interviewer
 - Interviewer is also be at the same height as the subject, whether standing or seated.